wiblingen/DASH-UPRAVA/README.md

   however).
 This is because the DVmega folks create their own older Buster image, tailored to their custom hardware.

-  If you still want to use my software on DVMega hardware, you absolutely can; and it's best to use the [existing hotspot installation method](#hotspot-installation), which will leave the operating system alone as the older Buster version and wireless functionality will remain intact.
+  However, USB-type WiFi dongles/adaptors that are Debian/Raspbian compatible *do* work.

 **TGIF Spots with Nextion Screens**

-: Using the WPSD installation script will detect this device and disallow installation; We don't support TGIF Spots running "buster".
-  This is because "buster" TGIF Spots use weird and hacky scripts and modifications etc., which WPSD does not support.

-  "Bullseye" [disk image installations *are* supported](#disk-image-installation), however, you may lose some of the superfluous Nextion screen functionality.
+: "Bullseye" [disk image installations *are* supported](#disk-image-installation), however, you may lose some of the superfluous TGIF Spot Nextion screen functionality.

-  If you install WPSD on TGIF Spots with Nextion screens, and the screens don't work the way you want, don't complain about it; as their strange hacks are not a part of WPSD.
+  If you install WPSD on TGIF Spots with Nextion screens, and the screens don't work the way you want, don't complain about it or ask us about it; as their strange hacks are not a part of WPSD.

 **Restoring and/or Using Configurations from "OG" Pi-Star Software May Not Always Work**